Melinda Wieder, J.D.

 Dr. Smith is the author of numerous journal articles and contributing author to many book chapters—many on the topic of gender and the workplace.
 His most recent book is Athena Rising: How and Why Men Should Mentor Women (2016).
 David is a main contributor to the RML curriculum development process.

 Betsy is currently speaking and leading workshops around the world on the changing nature of leadership.
 Her book, Take the Lead: Motivate, Inspire, and Bring Out the Best in Yourself and Everyone Around You, continues to be the basis of her work as her experience spans the corporate, political and higher education arena.
+Ms. Myers contributed to the RML content, design, and curriculum development process.

 In May 2011, Betsy was appointed Founding Director of the Center for Women & Business at Bentley University.
 The Center was a repository of best practices for corporate America to recruit and retain women leaders.
 Betsy worked with corporations and shared information about putting these practices into place.

-Currently, Betsy serves on the Council of National Advisors of Springboard Enterprises, a national not-for-profit organization that educates, coaches, and supports high growth women-led businesses that are seeking venture capital for expansion.
+Currently, Betsy serves on the Council of National Advisors of Springboard Enterprises, a national not-for-profit organization that educates, coaches and supports high growth women-led businesses that are seeking venture capital for expansion.